-A Carnegie unit-the conventional college unit of credit-represents a minimum of three hours of the student's time each week for one semester: one hour in scheduled classroom lecture or discussion and two hours minimum per unit in outside preparation.
-(Outside preparation time may vary per individual student, based on ability and experience.)
+A conventional college unit of credit represents three hours of the student's time each week for one semester: one hour in scheduled classroom lecture or discussion and two hours in outside preparation.
 For laboratory, the college unit represents three hours of work in the laboratory or in comparable experience under classroom supervision.
 Unit value may differ in certain courses where field experience is involved.

 The usual unit load for a college student per semester is 15-16 semester units.
-No student will be allowed to register in more than 18 semester units a semester (or eight units in summer session) without the approval of a counselor.
+No student will be allowed to register in more than 18 semester units a semester (or eight units in summer intersession) without the approval of a counselor.